Montepaone

 Montepaone (Calabrian: Muntipaùna) is a town and comune of the province of Catanzaro in the Calabria region of southern Italy.

 Geography

 Montepaone sits on the Italian Ionian sea in the Gulf of Squillace.
-Soverato, Gasperina, Montauro are nearby towns.
+Soverato, Gasperina, Montauro and Caminia (Staletti) are nearby towns.

 Economy

 Montepaone is highly reliant on seasonal tourism both from Italian-Americans visiting family in the region and from Northern Italians.
 The work force in the town is around 19% of the total population.